 While these studies did not set out to find the biological mechanism by which sugar affects mental health, they add to the body of evidence reporting on the link between the two.

 Sugars are simple carbohydrate molecules.
 While being essential for cell and organ functioning, our bodies have sophisticated machinery to break complex carbohydrate molecules into simple sugars.

-It therefore does not need to be added to the diet, and the American Heart Association (AHA) state that “our bodies don’t need sugar to function properly.”
+It therefore does not need to be added to the diet, and the American Heart Association (AHA)

 What is really important is that our bodies do not differentiate between sugars from different sources.
 Whether it comes from white sugar, honey, molasses, corn syrup, concentrated grape extract, fruit, or milk, our bodies use the sugar in exactly the same way.

 The AHA recommend a daily limit of 6 teaspoons of sugar for women and 9 teaspoons for men.
 To put that into context, a can of Coca-Cola contains 8.25 teaspoons of sugar, while a small banana contains 3 teaspoons.